coursemaster44/Lab1/README.md

 - Maximum capacity-3

 **Step 14.
 EC2>Auto Scaling groups>MyFirstASG>Instances>Lifecycle**
+- See status Pending>InService

 **Step 15.
 Goto EC2 Dashboard>Instances**

-Copy the Ip address of all the three Instances and paste it in Internet Browser one by one.
+Copy the Ip address of all the three Instances one by one and paste it in Internet Browser to see all ec2 instances are running

  # End of Lab